 Source: Turmeric Falafel

-Chickpeas are wonderful and falafel are one of the best ways to eat them.
+Chickpeas are wonderful and falafel is one of the best ways to eat them.
 One of the great things about Florian Nouh‘s healthy Turmeric Falafel is that you can mash them and form them into balls to top salads, or use them as a sandwich filling.
 They’re moist and fluffy, and with a teaspoon of turmeric and just a teaspoon of olive oil, they are flavorful, but not too heavy.

 12. Turmeric Glow Lemonade